-College of Pharmacy Research Forum 2018
+College of Pharmacy Research Forum

 The U-M COP values research very highly and every student and faculty member actively participates in research endeavors.
 We want to recognize these activities in a public manner so we can share our research with the greater community.

-- U-M COP Research Forum will be held on Friday, March 16, 2018 at the Ballroom in the Michigan League from 10:00am-5:00pm.
+U-M COP Research Forum will be held on Friday, February 10, 2023 in two parts:

 - Poster presenters are advised to arrive not less than 15 minutes early to set up their posters.

-- Is attendance required?
+- Q3.
+Is attendance required?

-- BSPS Student: contact Matt Holliday (email@example.com)
+- BSPS Students: contact Sneha Strodel (firstname.lastname@example.org)

-- Post-Doc/PhD Student: contact Antoinette Hopper (email@example.com)
+- Post-Doc, Masters and PhD Students: contact Antoinette Hopper (email@example.com)

 - Faculty: contact Holly Jablonski (firstname.lastname@example.org)

-- I am a P4 student but I'm on rotation out of state during the Research Forum.
+- Q4.
+I am a P4 student but I'm on rotation out of state during the Research Forum.
 Do I still have to come?

-- Yes, you are required to attend the event regardless of whether your rotation is out-of-area.
+Yes, you are required to attend the event regardless of whether your rotation is out-of-area.
 This event has been timed to match up with the end of rotation block 8, and your preceptors have been notified that your attendance is required on this date.
-Thus, travel arrangements must be made to ensure that you will be back in time to present your poster on March 16th.
+Thus, travel arrangements must be made to ensure that you will be back in time to present your poster on February 10.

 - Prospective pharmacy students